pindropsecurity/backend_question_1/README.md

 Write an python program that calculates the value of the tree.
 Assume your code is part of a production grade library, so exceptional cases should be handled accordingly.

 **NOTE**
 - Your implementation should use *only* Python standard library modules.
 Do not `import some_graph_libary`.
-Write your own graph implementation and traversal methods.
+Write your own tree implementation and traversal methods.

 Some tips:
 - Classes, inheritance and encapsulation are your friends